Unmasking King Richard I: Does the Lionhearted King of England Have a Better Reputation Than He Deserves?

 Richard the Lionheart, Richard I of England, being anointed during his coronation in Westminster Abbey. ( Public Domain )

-A Warrior King Who Barely Saw His Kingdom
+Richard I was a Warrior King Who Barely Saw His Own Kingdom

 In June 1191, the king arrived in Acre.
 The city fell in July and Richard’s brilliant victory over Saladin at the Battle of Arsuf resulted in the control of the southern Levantine coast all the way to Jaffa by the Crusaders.
 In 1192, Richard concluded a treaty with Saladin, which included a truce of three years and permission for Christian pilgrims to access the holy places in Jerusalem.
 Nevertheless, the Third Crusade ultimately failed to achieve its main goal, i.e. the recapture of Jerusalem.